maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 ## class `OneShot`

-The interface to deal with handlers and resumptions.
+The interface to deal with handling and invoking commands.

 ```cpp
 class OneShot {